Using A Home Equity Loan To Buy Another House: What You Should Know

 However, home equity loans create a second mortgage you must pay monthly.
 As a result, your home becomes collateral for your loan, putting you at risk for foreclosure.
 Also, smaller amounts of equity may limit your financial capabilities and force you to look elsewhere for more funding.

 Ready to start your journey to buy a second home or investment property?
-Apply for a home equity loan today.
+See what you qualify for today.